-A buyer’s agent will search for suitable properties based on your unique purchasing requirements and then follow through on all matters until the completion of a deal.
-They will firstly advise on what is realistically achievable with a specific budget and the best areas for capital growth potential.
+A buyer’s agent will search for suitable properties based on your unique purchasing requirements.
+They will then follow through on all matters until the completion of a deal.
+They will advise on what is achievable with a specific budget plus the best areas for capital growth potential.

-Once the search criteria is established the buyer’s agent will go out into the market place and screen and inspect all properties that fit your criteria.
+Once the search criteria is established the buyer’s agent will screen and inspect all properties that fit that criteria.
 Naturally, only suitable properties will be recommended for viewing.
 Details of the recommended properties will be accompanied by extensive digital photos, floor plans and website links where possible.
 Inspections will then be organised, as well as transport to the property if required.

 Once you decide on a property, the buyer’s agent will: